Do Latter-day Saints Belong to "The Mormon Cult"?

 Marc Schindler's "Trinity and the Bible" - a scholarly discussion of the evolution of the doctrine of the Trinity in light of Greek philosophy and a review of Biblical teachings.

-Celsus And Modern Anti-Mormonism by Aaron Christensen, available at the FAIRLDS.org site.
+Celsus and Modern Anti-Mormonism by Aaron Christensen, available at the FairMormon.org site.
 A great essay showing how the anti-Christian propaganda that ancient Christians faced is strikingly similar to the anti-Mormon propaganda that modern Latter-day Saints face.
 Why the similarity in the tactics of both groups of "antis"?
 My opinion: both are inspired by the same source.